tievolu/sqm-autorate/README.md

-increase_load_threshold         70               percent       Do not increase bandwidth if less than this proportion of the current bandwidth is being used increase_delay_after_decrease   600              seconds       Do not increase bandwidth for this many seconds after a decrease increase_delay_after_increase   0                seconds       Do not increase bandwidth for this many seconds after an increase decrease_overshoot_pc           5                percent       When calculating decrease steps, the target bandwidth will be [average bad bandwidth] - decrease_overshoot_pc relax_pc                        5                percent       Percentage by which bandwidth is increased/decreased when relaxing towards the standard bandwidth relax_load_threshold            50               percent       Do not relax bandwidth if more than this proportion of the current bandwidth is being used
+increase_load_threshold         70               percent       Do not increase bandwidth if less than this proportion of the current bandwidth is being used increase_delay_after_decrease   600              seconds       Do not increase bandwidth for this many seconds after a decrease increase_delay_after_increase   0                seconds       Do not increase bandwidth for this many seconds after an increase decrease_min_pc                 10               percent       Minimum percentage by which bandwidth can be decreased decrease_overshoot_pc           5                percent       When calculating decrease steps, the target bandwidth will be [average bad bandwidth] - decrease_overshoot_pc relax_pc                        5                percent       Percentage by which bandwidth is increased/decreased when relaxing towards the standard bandwidth relax_load_threshold            50               percent       Do not relax bandwidth if more than this proportion of the current bandwidth is being used